meddelare/meddelare-node-server/README.md

 - The server calls social networks in parallel, making it (approximately) as fast to get the count from one as several at once.
 - No third party requirements -- you can host both the social buttons server and any resources yourself.
 - Proxies calls from your users to the social networks, blocking their user tracking until the user decides to click a share button.
+- Super-fast in-memory cache keeps the most recent results per network and url.
 - Heroku enabled -- create an app and deploy instantly.
-- Sends cache control HTTP headers so you can throw a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) service, such as CloudFront, in front with ease.
-This should result in faster API calls and less chance of getting rate limited.
+- Sends cache control HTTP headers so client cache results and you can throw a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) service, such as CloudFront, in front with ease.